FrancoisPala/pubgchallenge/README.md

 It gives you a challenge for your next PUBG game.

-Wee the live version: www.pubgchallenge.eu
+See the live version: www.pubgchallenge.eu